livewire/livewire/docs/troubleshooting.md

-Here at Livewire HQ, we try our best to remove problems from your pathway before you hit them.
-However, sometimes there are some problems that we can't solve without introducing new ones, and other times there are problems we simply can't anticipate.
+Here at Livewire HQ, we try to remove problems from your pathway before you hit them.
+However, sometimes, there are some problems that we can't solve without introducing new ones, and other times, there are problems we can't anticipate.

-Here is a handful of common errors and scenarios you may find yourself running into in your Livewire apps.
+Here are some common errors and scenarios you may encounter in your Livewire apps.

 ## Component mismatches

-When interacting with Livewire components on your page, you may encounter odd-behavior or error messages like the following:
+When interacting with Livewire components on your page, you may encounter odd behavior or error messages like the following:

 ```
 Error: Component already initialized